Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Conclusion

 \section{Conclusion}

-We present WorldForge, a training-free framework for trajectory-controllable generation in static 3D and dynamic 4D scenes.
+We present \textbf{WorldForge}, a training-free framework for trajectory-controllable generation in static 3D and dynamic 4D scenes.
 Our method effectively balances visual quality, generalization, and precise control in video synthesis.
-At its heart is a unified, inference-time guidance strategy—comprising Intra-Step Recursive Refinement (IRR), Flow-Gated Latent Fusion (FLF), and Dual-Path Self-Corrective Guidance (DSG).
+At its heart is a unified, inference-time guidance strategy—comprising IRR, FLF, and DSG.
 By decoupling motion from appearance and correcting trajectory drift, our framework injects fine-grained control while preserving the rich world priors of the base model.
 Extensive experiments show state-of-the-art performance on both 3D and 4D generation tasks, offering a new path for exploring spatial intelligence in large-scale generative systems.

-While our framework corrects many warping-induced distortions, it can fail with severely inaccurate depth estimations (\emph{e.g.}, completely flattened subjects or severe foreground–background entanglement).
-Furthermore, the global nature of our guidance offers limited control over small objects and fine details.
-Future work will focus on integrating fine-grained control mechanisms and applying our method to more powerful generative models.
+Although our framework generates high-quality static and dynamic scenes, it currently cannot meet real-time requirements due to its iterative guidance.
+Future work will focus on applying our method to more powerful generative models and distilling existing ones.
+This will aim to generate high-resolution, trajectory-controlled video sequences in just a few sampling steps.